-- It complies with California and federal disability laws and regulations; and 1. - 2.
-The Goods and/or Services will conform to the accessibility requirements of WCAG 2.0AA. - Supplier agrees to promptly respond to and resolve any complaint regarding accessibility of its Goods and/or Services; 3.

-Ε. General Accessibility Requirements.
-Supplier warrants that:

-- It will comply with California and federal disability laws and regulations; - Supplier will promptly respond to remediate to any identified accessibility defects in the Goods and Services to conform to WCAG 2.
-2.0 AA: and - 3.
-Supplier agrees to promptly respond to and use reasonable efforts to resolve and remediate any complaint regarding accessibility of its Goods and/or Services. - F Warranty of Quiet EnjoymentIntellectual Property.
-Supplier warrants that Supplier has the right of Quiet Enjoyment in, and conveys the right of Quiet Enjoyment to UC for UC's use of, any and all intellectual property that will be needed for Supplier's provision, and UC's use of, the Goods and/or Services provided by Supplier under the Agreement. the goods and services shall not be violate any patent, copyright, trademark, trade name, trade secret, or other proprietary or contractual right of any third party - California Child Abuse and Neglect Reporting Act ("CANRA").
-Where applicable, Supplier warrants that it complies with CANRA.
-G. - Н. Debarment and Suspension.
+- 1. It complies with California and federal disability laws and regulations; and - 2.
+The Goods and/or Services will conform to the accessibility requirements of WCAG 2.0AA. - 3.
+Supplier agrees to promptly respond to and resolve any complaint regarding accessibility of its Goods and/or Services; - E. General Accessibility Requirements.
+Supplier warrants that: - 1.
+It will comply with California and federal disability laws and regulations; - 2.
+Supplier will promptly respond to remediate to any identified accessibility defects in the Goods and Services to conform to WCAG 2.0 AA; and - 3.
+Supplier agrees to promptly respond to and use reasonable efforts to resolve and remediate any complaint regarding accessibility of its Goods and/or Services. - F. Warranty of Intellectual Property.
+Supplier warrants that the goods and services shall not be violate any patent, copyright, trademark, trade name, trade secret, or other proprietary or contractual right of any third party. - G. California Child Abuse and Neglect Reporting Act ("CANRA").
+Where applicable, Supplier warrants that it complies with CANRA. - H. Debarment and Suspension.
 Supplier warrants that it is not presently debarred, suspended, proposed for debarment, or declared ineligible for award of federal contracts or participation in federal assistance programs or activities. - I. UC Trademark Licensing Code of Conduct.
-If the Goods will bear UC's name (including UC campus names, abbreviations of these names, UC logos, UC mascots, or UC seals) or other trademarks owned by UC, Supplier warrants that it holds a valid license from UC and complies with the Trademark Licensing Code of Conduct policy, available at http://policy.ucop.edu/doc/3000130/TrademarkLicensing. - Outsourcing (Public Contract Code section 12147) Compliance.
-Supplier warrants that if the Agreement will displace UC employees, J. no funds paid under the Agreement will be used to train workers who are located outside of the United States, or plan to relocate outside the United States as part of the Agreement.
+If the Goods will bear UC's name (including UC campus names, abbreviations of these names, UC logos, UC mascots, or UC seals) or other trademarks owned by UC, Supplier warrants that it holds a valid license from UC and complies with the Trademark Licensing Code of Conduct policy, available at http://policy.ucop.edu/doc/3000130/TrademarkLicensing. - J. Outsourcing (Public Contract Code section 12147) Compliance.
+Supplier warrants that if the Agreement will displace UC employees, no funds paid under the Agreement will be used to train workers who are located outside of the United States, or plan to relocate outside the United States as part of the Agreement.
 Additionally, Supplier warrants that no work will be performed under the Agreement with workers outside the United States, except as described in Supplier's bid.
 If Supplier or its sub-supplier performs the Agreement with workers outside the United States during the life of the Agreement and Supplier did not describe such work in its bid, Supplier acknowledges and agrees that (i) UC may terminate the Agreement without further obligation for noncompliance, and (ii) Supplier will forfeit to UC the amount UC paid for the percentage of work that was performed with workers outside the United States and not described in Supplier's bid.